Jerome Hannan: Bishop of Scranton

-On August 17, 1954, Hannan was appointed the fifth bishop of the Diocese of Scranton by Pope Pius XII.
-He received his episcopal consecration on September 21, 1954, from Archbishop Amleto Cicognani, with Archbishop Patrick O'Boyle and Bishop Henry Klonowski serving as co-consecrators, in Washington, D.C.
+On August 17, 1954, Hannan was appointed the fifth bishop of Scranton by Pope Pius XII.
+He received his episcopal consecration on September 21, 1954, from Archbishop Amleto Cicognani, with Archbishop Patrick O'Boyle and Bishop Henry Klonowski serving as co-consecrators, in Washington.
 During his tenure, Hannan oversaw the construction of the chancery building and Saint Pius X Seminary.

 Death and legacy

 Jerome Hannan died in Rome on December 15, 1965, where he was attending the closing session of the Second Vatican Council; he was age 69.

 In 2018, the University of Scranton renamed Hannan Hall after a Pennsylvania grand jury determined that he covered up child sex abuse by clergy in the diocese.